KILTprotocol/kilt-parachain/README.md

 ```

 #### 1.4.4.
 Register parachain in Apps

+Please note that blocks will be finalized after collating the 6th block.

 1. Head to [Polkadot Apps](https://polkadot.js.org/apps/#/?rpc=ws://localhost:9944) and connect to the default local WS address.
 2. `Sudo` > `parasSudoWrapper` > `sudoScheduleParaInitialize(id, genesis)`